Young scores 48 points, Hawks beat Bucks 116-113 in Game 1 - WTMJ

 John Collins added 23 points and 15 rebounds for the Hawks.
 Capela had 12 points and 19 rebounds.

-Antetokounmpo scored the first six points in a 9-0 run that turned a 98-96 deficit into a 105-98 advantage with 4:18 left.
-Holiday capped that spurt by sinking a 3-pointer after Antetokounmpo got the rebound on his own missed free throw.

-But the Hawks scored the next five points, and the game went back and forth from there.

-Middleton missed a pull-up jumper with about 43 seconds left with Milwaukee up 111-110.
-Young missed a driving layup attempt, but Capela grabbed his 19th rebound and scored to put the Hawks ahead for good.
+Middleton missed a pull-up jumper with about 43 seconds left with Milwaukee ahead 111-110.
+Young missed a shot on the other end of the floor, but Capela grabbed his 19th rebound and scored to put the Hawks in front for good.

-After Milwaukee’s Pat Connaughton shot an air-ball on a 3-pointer, Young made two free throws with 17.3 seconds remaining.
-Antetokounmpo made a pair of free throws with 5.3 seconds left, but Young brought the lead back to three and closed the scoring by sinking two free throws of his own with 4.6 seconds remaining.
+His focus at the line revealed the veteran savvy the 22-year-old Young has displayed throughout his first career postseason.

+“He’s a great player,” Antetokounmpo said.
+“We’ve got to make it as tough as possible for him, be physical with him.
+We don’t want to send him to the free-throw line.
+We just got to make it, from the first minute to the last minute, tough.”

 TIP-INS

-Hawks: Bogdan Bogdanovic started but clearly was at less than full strength as he deals with a sore knee.
-He scored four points and shot 1 of 6. … Cam Reddish was available to play for the first time in four months but didn’t play.
-Reddish hadn’t played since Feb.
-21 due to a right Achilles injury.
-Hawks coach Nate McMillan had said before the game the Hawks would cautious with Reddish by keeping him behind Tony Snell and Solomon Hill in the rotation.
-“We haven’t had the opportunity for him to get in any five-on-five since he’s been off,” McMillan said.
-“He’s been playing the last week or so some two-on-two, three-on-three.” … Atlanta is the third team since 1984 to make the conference finals despite having a losing record at the All-Star break.
-The others were the 2012 Boston Celtics and the 1984 Phoenix Suns.
-The Hawks were 16-20 at the break.

-Bucks: Bobby Portis came off the bench with 4 1/2minutes left in the first quarter and ended up with 11 points and eight rebounds.
-Portis hadn’t played a single minute in the last three games of the Nets series. … Milwaukee fell to 11-3 in playoff games at Fiserv Forum. … This is the fifth time the Bucks and Hawks have faced off in the playoffs and their first postseason matchup since the Hawks won 4-3 in a 2010 opening-round series.
+Bucks: Bobby Portis came off the bench with 4 1/2 minutes left in the first quarter and ended up with 11 points and eight rebounds.
+Portis hadn’t played a single minute in the last three games of the Bucks’ second-round series. … Milwaukee fell to 11-3 in playoff games at Fiserv Forum. … This is the fifth time the Bucks and Hawks have faced off in the playoffs and their first postseason matchup since the Hawks won 4-3 in a 2010 opening-round series.
 They’ve split the four previous matchups.

 Follow Steve Megargee at https://twitter.com/stevemegargee